Mystic Blues Festival Lineup, June 26-27-28, 2015

 The Knickerbocker All Stars

-Featuring: Al Copley, Fran Christina, Bob Christina, Rich Lataille, Brian Templeton, Willie J. Laws, Bob Worthington, Cliff Goodwin and more!
+Featuring: Bruce Bears, Fran Christina, Bob Christina, Rich Lataille, Brian Templeton, Willie J. Laws, Bob Worthington, Cliff Goodwin and more!

 w/ special guests James Montgomery and Christine Ohlman